New Brighton Water Treatment Plant

 Approach

 Since the main plant has a continuous flow of cool groundwater through piping and large tanks, the plant stays cool year-round without the need for air conditioning.
-The air conditioning systems for the new addition electrical rooms were installed with the condensing units inside the plant to take advantage of the consistently cool temperatures.
-This also is expected to lengthen the life of the condensing units as they are not exposed to harsh weather conditions like a typical outdoor installation.
+The air conditioning systems for the new addition’s electrical rooms were installed with the condensing units inside the plant to take advantage of the consistently cool temperatures.
+This also is expected to lengthen the life of the condensing units because they are not exposed to harsh weather conditions like a typical outdoor installation.

 Due to the amount of chemicals being stored, continuous ventilation was required for the hydrogen peroxide storage room.
 An energy recovery system was incorporated into the hydrogen peroxide storage room ventilation system to minimize the operating cost of operating the ventilation.